NVISOsecurity/ee-outliers/documentation/CONFIG_PARAMETERS.md

 </table>

 #### Arbitrary parameters
-Any other parameters that are not used by the model will be automatically copy to the outlier parameter.
+Any other parameters that are not used by the model will be automatically copied to the outlier parameter.
 More information available [here](CONFIG_OUTLIERS.md#arbitrary-parameters).

 ### Metrics parameters